Entanglement features in scattering mediated by heavy particles: Introduction

 with $q$, $M$ and $\Gamma$ as the momentum, mass and decay rate of the heavy particle, respectively, provided that $\Gamma\ll M$.
 As implied by the form of (\ref{eq:propagator_heavy}), in the low-energy regime, all the $q^2$ allowed by kinematics can evenly contribute to the entanglement, and the number of kinematically allowed configuration (multiplicity) scales with total energy, leading to a large amount of entanglement entropy scaling with total energy.
 On the other hand, when the total energy becomes comparable and larger than $M$, the on-shell configuration with $q^2\approx M^2$ dominates the contribution, and this decreases the uncertainty of the effective region in phase space, leading to the reduction of entanglement entropy.\footnote{Since entropy measures the uncertainty of probabilistic mixture of subsystem state, if such a probability distribution is more localized in some region in phase space, the entropy decreases.
 As a pedagogical example, the differential entropy of the Cauchy distribution $\frac{1}{\pi}\frac{\Gamma M}{(z-M^2)^2+\Gamma^2 M^2}$ is $\log(4\pi \Gamma M)$, implying that if the width $\Gamma$ becomes smaller, the entropy decreases.}

-Following this intuitive picture, we perform a detailed analysis of the corresponding entanglement entropy, and key findings are highlighted as follows: \begin{itemize} \item The on-shell contribution to the entanglement is universally suppressed by the small decay rate, and this suppression is attributed to the probabilistic mixture of the final quantum state by the heavy-field propagator (\ref{eq:propagator_heavy}). \item The entanglement in the low-energy regime is well described by the corresponding EFT, independent of and unsuppressed by the decay rate.
+Following this intuitive picture, we perform a detailed analysis of the corresponding entanglement entropy, and key findings are highlighted as follows: \begin{itemize} \item The on-shell contribution to the entanglement is universally suppressed by the small decay rate, and this suppression is attributed to the probabilistic mixture of the final quantum state of decay products by the heavy-field propagator (\ref{eq:propagator_heavy}).\footnote{We adopt the terminology used in the quantum-information textbook \cite{Nielsen:2012yss}.
+The {\it mixture of quantum state} means the density matrix with the form of linear combination $\rho=\sum_i p_i \rho_i$, where $p_i$ is a probability (distribution if the sum becomes a continuous integral), and $\rho_i$ are some density matrices.
+In this paper, the reduced density matrix of decay products, obtained by tracing out other final particles, has such a mixture form, such as (\ref{eq:rho_1_structure}) and (\ref{eq:rho_1j_mixture}) for $2\to 2$ and $m \to n$ scatterings respectively.} \item The entanglement in the low-energy regime is well described by the corresponding EFT, independent of and unsuppressed by the decay rate.
 This implies a dramatic reduction in entanglement entropy when the total energy is large enough for the on-shell limit $q^2\approx M^2$. \end{itemize}

 These features are useful for distinguishing a complete theory from its low-energy EFT, and they are different from the area law commonly found in $2\to 2$ scatterings \cite{Fan:2017hcd,Low:2024mrk,Low:2024hvn}: the entropy typically scales with the total cross section.